GreptimeTeam/docs/docs/reference/sql-tools.md

 After you connect to the server, you can use all [GreptimeDB SQL commands](/reference/sql/overview.md) to interact with the database.

-## Greptime Dashboard
+## GreptimeDB Dashboard

-You can run SQL and visualize data in the [Greptime Dashboard](/getting-started/installation/greptimedb-dashboard.md).
+You can run SQL and visualize data in the [GreptimeDB Dashboard](/getting-started/installation/greptimedb-dashboard.md).

 ## GUI tools